 We offer camp programs for ages 4 – 13.

-Children 4 years old must be fully able to toilet without assistance and must have turned 4 by April 30.
+Children 4 years old must be able to use the bathroom without assistance.
+No exceptions.

 How are groups divided and how many will be in each group?